lokz0919/testrepo/Python Json and YAML.md

-# Python Json and YAML
+# Python JSON and YAML

 JSON stands for JavaScript Object Notation and is a lightweight format for storing and transporting data.
 JSON is often used when data is sent from a server to a web page.